pangeacyber/pangea-mcp-server/README.md

 }
 ```

-1. Update the `/path/to/` path to point to the location of the Pangea MCP
-   server.
-2. Update the `PANGEA_VAULT_TOKEN` value to the Pangea Vault API token.
+1. Update the `PANGEA_VAULT_TOKEN` value to the Pangea Vault API token.
-3. Update the `PANGEA_VAULT_ITEM_ID` value to the Vault item ID that contains
+1. Update the `PANGEA_VAULT_ITEM_ID` value to the Vault item ID that contains
    the API token that will be used to call all other Pangea services.
-4. Update the `PANGEA_AUDIT_CONFIG_ID` value to the Secure Audit Log
+1. Update the `PANGEA_AUDIT_CONFIG_ID` value to the Secure Audit Log
    configuration ID.
-5. Restart Claude Desktop.
+1. Restart Claude Desktop.

 ## Tools